icanbwell/fhir-server/security.md

 1. owner: which entity owns this resource.
 2. access: which entities can access this resource
 3. vendor: which entity sent this resource
+4. connectionType: which entities the source type of connection of the resource

 Here's an example meta field of a resource: